Legal

 Venue

-- In-person programs: Any disputes arising from in-person training programs, camps, or events shall be subject to the exclusive jurisdiction of the state and federal courts located in Hamilton County, Indiana.
+- In-person programs: Any such disputes arising from in-person training programs, camps, or events shall be subject to the exclusive jurisdiction of the state and federal courts located in Hamilton County, Indiana.

-- Virtual programs and digital services: Any disputes arising from virtual training, the mobile application, website, or other digital services shall be subject to the exclusive jurisdiction of the state and federal courts located in Travis County, Texas.
+- Virtual programs and digital services: Any such disputes arising from virtual training, the mobile application, website, or other digital services shall be subject to the exclusive jurisdiction of the state and federal courts located in Travis County, Texas.

 Informal Resolution